Chevrolet Corvette: Sixth generation (C6; 2005–2013)

 For 2008, the Corvette received a mild freshening: a new LS3 engine with displacement increased to 6.2 L, resulting in 430 hp and 424 lbft (436 hp and 428 lbft if ordered with the optional performance exhaust).
-The six-speed manual transmission also has improved shift linkage and a 0–60 mph time of 4.0 seconds, while the automatic is set up for quicker shifts giving the C6 automatic a 0–60 mph time of 4.0 seconds, quicker than any other production automatic Corvette.
+The six-speed manual transmission also has improved shift linkage, allowing for a 0–60 mph time of 4.0 seconds, while the automatic is set up for quicker shifts giving the C6 automatic a 0–60 mph time of 4.0 seconds, quicker than any other production automatic Corvette up to that point.
 The interior was slightly updated and a new 4LT leather-wrap interior package was added.
 The wheels were also updated to a new five-spoke design.

 The ZR1 was formally announced in a December 2007 press statement by General Motors, where it was revealed that their target of 100 hp per 1 L had been reached by a new "LS9" engine with an Eaton-supercharged 6.2-liter engine producing 638 hp and 604 lbft of torque.
 The LS9 engine was the most powerful to be put into a GM production sports car.
 Its top speed was 205 mi/h.

 The historical name Grand Sport returned to the Corvette lineup in 2010 as an entirely new model series that replaced the Z51 option.
 The new model was an LS3 equipped Z06 with a steel frame instead of aluminum.
 It retained many of the features of the Z06 including a wide body with 18x9.5 and 19x12 inch wheels, dry-sump oiling (manual transmission coupes only), 6-piston 14-inch front brakes and 4-piston rear, and improved suspension.
 Manual transmission-equipped G/S coupe models received a tweaked LS3 with a forged crank, are built in Z06 fashion by hand, and utilize a dry-sump oil system.
 The first three gears were also made shorter for better throttle response and faster acceleration.
 A new launch control system was introduced for all models that allow for sub-4-second 0–60.
 EPA is estimated at 26 MPG highway, 1.0 G on skid pad.

 Beginning with the 2011 model year, buyers of the Corvette Z06 and ZR1 were offered the opportunity to assist in the build of their engines.
 Titled the "Corvette Engine Build Experience," buyers paid extra to be flown to the Wixom, Michigan Performance Build Center.
 Participants helped the assembly line workers build the V8 engine, then took delivery of the car at the National Corvette Museum in Bowling Green, KY, near the Corvette final assembly point.